-Located between the Peloponnese and Kythira, Elafonisos is a small island that is only approximately 19 square kilometers, or 7 square miles, in area.
+Located between the Peloponnese and Kythira, Elafonisos is a small island that is only approximately nineteen square kilometers, or seven square miles, in area.
 Its beautiful beaches attract as many as 3,000 visitors per day in the summer months.

-However, if you are lucky enough to visit it during the autumn or winter, the population takes a dramatic dive — to about 300 to 350 people.
+However, if you are lucky enough to visit it during the autumn or winter, you will have no doubt observed that the population takes a dramatic dive—to about 300 to 350 people—during those seasons.